sujanks/chart-gen/README.md

 # Chart-Gen

----
-Application to generate Helm chart for a based on some given values
+Application to generate Helm chart based on some given values

 ### Example
 Takes a argument as release name